 Food: Meals and snacks are varied and healthy.
 Members of the group take turns preparing breakfasts and lunches, and a local cook prepares our dinners.
 Vegetarian options are available and participants with special food requirements provide that information before the program begins.

-Montana Blackfeet Blog Posts
+Peru Blog Posts

 Traveling, volunteering abroad, or simply being in our own home environments are vastly enriched experiences for both teens and adults when we disconnect from technology.

 Roll up your sleeves and join us for an immersion program in the Dominican Republic or Peru!
 During projects and excursions, while enjoying meals with community members, and in day-to-day life while you live as part of a local neighborhood…you can’t resist practicing your Spanish.